prp-e/micro-controller-design/chapter15.md

 It has a common *reset* pin, and a clock input.
 Also, it has a 4-bit output labled *Y*.
 This is the simplest binary counter we can make.
 As it has four bits, it will count from 0 to 15 for us.
 This means we need a RAM block with 4-bit address bus.
+An actual control unit is not that simple, usually it includes some decoders, multiplexers and AND gates to control and activate/deactivate computer parts.
+But for our simple programmable computer, this one is enough!.

+## Memory Unit